navapbc/labs-decision-support-tool/README.md

 make ingest-guru-cards DATASET_ID=dataset_identifier BENEFIT_PROGRAM=SNAP BENEFIT_REGION=Michigan FILEPATH=path/to/some_cards.json
 ```

+Note that the DATASET_ID `dataset_identifier` will be used in the chatbot web UI to prefix each citation, so use a user-friendly identifier like "CA EDD".

 To load the BEM pdfs in your local environment, from within `/app`:

 ```bash